ngnvnct/thuans-Leetcode-sltns/README.md

 # Currently supported languages
 * Java
 * C#
+* Python

 Make sure you have these framework installed:
-* VSCode Java: hamcrest-core-1.3 and junit-4.13.2.
-Get the Extension Pack for Java.
+* VSCode Java: Get the Extension Pack for Java.
+It uses Maven to build the project and JUnit5
 * Visual Studio Code C#: .NET 7.0 SDK, Microsoft.NET.Test.Sdk 17.5.0, NUnit 3.13.3, coverlet.collector 3.2.0, NUnit3TestAdapter 4.4.2 (Managed NuGet Packages Solution).
 * VSCode C#: .vscode/launch.json and .vscode/tasks.json should be good to run C# on it.